erewok/talks/servant_talk_2017/talk.md

 ## Other Interpretations

+- Clients in Javascript (Angular, jQuery, React, etc.) and other languages.
 - Servant Quickcheck: quickcheck that two APIs are equal or no 500s!
-- Generating Servant API types *from* Swagger Definitions
+- Generating Servant API types *from* Swagger Definitions.
-- Whatever else people dream up
+- Whatever else people dream up.

 ---